 All prices are ex VAT.
 Delivery and collection are extra: smaller items can be sent by post or courier; larger items can be delivered by courier.
 Hires are available to UK customers only.
-Minimum hire is one week.
+Minimum hire is one week, with a minimum hire charge of £80.
 If you have any questions or special requirements feel free to email me.

 Microphones and stands